peychart/WiFiPowerStrip/README.md

 * available storage of the status of the outputs on reboot,
 * firmware update via WiFi, without loss of settings,
 * can control contact sensors (via the definition of virtual outputs).
-* accepts HTML commands from the home automation software: switching on / off outputs, modification of the currents timers ...
+* accepts HTML commands from the home automation software: switching on / off outputs, get status, current timers edition, ...

 Screenshots: